 Only the oral syringe provided with the medicinal product should be used to measure the dose of AGAMREE in ml.
 After the appropriate dose is withdrawn into the oral syringe, it should be dispensed directly into the mouth.

 The oral syringe should be disassembled after use, rinsed under running cold tap water and air dried.
 It should be stored in the box until next use.
 An oral syringe may be used for up to 45 days, then it should be discarded and the second oral syringe provided in the pack should be used.

+Administration of AGAMREE oral suspension via enteral feeding tube

+AGAMREE oral suspension may be administered through an enteral feeding tube (see section 6.6).

 4.3 Contraindications